-Our Student Charter pledges to provide all students with equal opportunities and for a learning environment free of racial, sexual, religious, cultural and physical discrimination.
-The Charter sets out the standards as a list of aims for staff and students with links to policies and processes which are available on the Strategic and Governance Services website.
+Our Student Code of Conduct pledges to provide all students with equal opportunities and for a learning environment free of racial, sexual, religious, cultural and physical discrimination.
+The Code sets out the standards as a list of aims for staff and students with links to policies and processes which are available on the Strategic and Governance Services website.

 All students of Edith Cowan University receive the benefits of the appeals and complaints procedures set down on the University Statutes, Rules and By-Laws web page.
 Students should note the different procedures for academic appeals contrasted with general complaints, access and equity issues.